AustinHellerRepo/rs3270/README.md

 - The `ClientAddress` struct provides the means to spawn a `Client` x3270 and a `ClientInterface` for sending commands to that x3270 instance.
   - Each `Command` implementation utilizes a custom `command!` macro to simplify and reduce duplicate code
+- The `MainframeProvider` struct provides functions that utilize one or more lower-level calls to the `ClientInterface`, allowing for more complex operations.

 ## Usage